Natale-F/Computer-Vision-on-World-of-Warcraft-s-images/README.md

  - **Machine Learning** : try some Machine Learning algorithms on these data !
-    - "baseline_model_and_problematic_images.ipynb" : This notebook helps to find an interval in which useful binary classification patterns (whether a character belongs to the horde or the alliance) will be found.
+    - "baseline_model_and_problematic_images.ipynb" : this notebook helps to find an interval in which useful binary classification patterns (whether a character belongs to the horde or the alliance) will be found.
 This gives you an idea of the achievable performance of a model for this task before you even start coding!
+    - "MLP_classifier.ipynb" : this notebook presents a first Neural Network model using Multi-Layer Perceptron, some explanations are given, the objective being especially to have a first model different from the "dumb" models.